 These are usually referred to as “reblooming” or “remontant” and should be pruned as for old wood – cutting away spent flowers as soon as they finish to encourage new blooms.

 For all types, cut out any broken, dead, or winter-damaged branches in late winter or early spring.

 These are the most commonly grown garden species in North America:

 Bigleaf – H. macrophylla ‘Bailmer’ (Original Endless Summer)

-The Original Endless Summer hydrangea, this bigleaf is a garden favorite prized for its uniform, rounded growth of 3 to 5 feet tall with a similar spread and large mophead flowers in colors of pink to sapphire.
+The Original Endless Summer hydrangea, this bigleaf variety is a garden favorite prized for its uniform, rounded growth of three to five feet tall with a similar spread and large mophead flowers in colors of pink to sapphire.

 Climbing – H. petiolaris